VenoMidas/weekend-redux-feedback-loop/INSTRUCTIONS.md

 ### DEPLOY
 Deploy your project to Heroku.
 You'll need to read the special instructions for building and deploying with React.

+- [ ] Feeling Component
+    - [ ] click "next" to go to Understanding component
+    - [ ] Input validation - only advance if score was provided

+- [ ] Understanding component
+    - [ ] click "next" to go to Supported component
+    - [ ] Input validation - only advance if score was provided

+- [ ] Supported component
+    - [ ] click "next" to go to Comments component
+    - [ ] Input validation - only advance if score was provided

+- [ ] Comments component
+    - [ ] click "next" to go to Review component

+- [ ] Review component
+    - [ ] click "submit" to submit the completed form
+        - [ ] display submission success page
+        - [ ] "take a new survey" button
+            - [ ] needs to delete all previous form data and return to first page